CPC Definition - Subclass C05F

 In this place, the following terms or expressions are used with the meaning indicated:

-Fertiliser (fertiliser material) | Natural or artificial substance containing the chemical elements that improve growth and productiveness of plants. |
+fertiliser (fertiliser material) | natural or artificial substance containing the chemical elements that improve growth and productiveness of plants. |

 In patent documents, the following words/expressions are often used as synonyms: